 Every so often I’m reminded of just how surreal and bizarro Christians can be.
 So much of their thinking and practices come from their own subjective ideas and a vast body of mythology rather than from objective reality.
-If any new teaching sounds really Jesus-y and can be supported even a little by Bible verses, they’re buying in before they’ve even figured out if the teaching is true in the real world (not just their Christian substitute).
+If any new teaching sounds really Jesus-y and can be supported even a little by Bible verses, they buy in before they’ve even figured out if the teaching is true in the real world.
 If we imagined a Venn diagram whose circles were labeled Reality and Christian Teachings, we’d have two totally unconnected circles.
 But they’re all like that.
 The only way they differ is in how far apart the two circles are.
 I’ll show you the weirdest and worst of those teachings here–and more importantly I’ll show you exactly why they’re wrong.

 I’ve talked before about the really surreal nature of Christian culture.
 Sometimes it feels like Christians are aliens play-acting as humans even though their sole exposure to human nature is through the perpetually and gloriously wacked-out soap opera Passions.
 And the further to the ends we go along the faith spectrum, the less like reality their culture resembles.